openstad/openstad-docs/technical/api/resource-vote.md

 Available voting types per site:

 - likes
-- count
+- count or count-per-theme
-- budgeting
+- budgeting or budgeting-per-theme

 A site can have on type of voting active

-If allowed  voteType 'count' or 'budgeting' old vote for same user gets replaced, `config.votes.withExisting`.
+If allowed by the parameter`config.votes.withExisting` voteType 'count' or 'budgeting' will replace old votes for same user.

 The vote types *like* works as a toggle.
 Likes can have a positive, yes, and a negative, no, sentiment.